Lossless transformation of data models in Pimcore

 29 Apr 2019 Pimcore Import, Export

-Structuring product and customer data perfectly for the online store, marketing channels and sales processes is no simple task.
-When creating a data model, numerous factors must be taken into account so that the data can be efficiently maintained and stored and processed in the end.
+Structuring product and customer data perfectly for the online shop, marketing channels and sales processes is no easy task.
+When creating a data model, numerous factors must be taken into account so that the data can ultimately be maintained efficiently and stored and processed with high performance.

-The digital commerce framework Pimcore offers a wide range of options for ideally adapting a data model to your own company processes.
-When selecting the data types for the individual fields in classes, object modules and field collections, various paths lead to the goal.
-Since corporate strategy, product range structure, etc. can change quickly, even a data model that is perfect for the moment must be adapted regularly.
-This is the only way to ensure that data maintenance continues to be meaningful, consistent and efficient.
+The digital commerce framework Pimcore offers a wide range of options for perfectly customising a data model to your own company processes.
+When selecting the data types for the individual fields in classes, object modules and field collections, there are various ways to achieve your goal.
+However, as company strategy, product range structure etc. can change quickly, even a data model that is perfect for the moment must be regularly adapted.
+This is the only way to ensure that data maintenance remains meaningful, consistent and efficient.

-When data types are changed, however, the data previously entered in the objects is usually lost.
-So you often have to weigh up between costly data maintenance or accepting a data model that is suboptimal for the new requirements.
+However, when data types are changed, the data previously entered in the objects is usually lost.
+It is therefore often necessary to weigh up between time-consuming data maintenance or accepting a data model that is sub-optimal for the new requirements.

 How to edit Pimcore data types without data loss

-When importing data into Pimcore using the BB Ultima Import Bundle, the following three steps occur:
+When data is imported into Pimcore with the BB Ultima Import Bundle, the following three steps are performed:

-1. Importing the raw data from a data source
+1. Import the raw data from a data source

 2. Editing the raw data